ASU-VDA-Lab/DALI-PD/src/README.md

 Results: (Green lines indicate the starting loss of the DALI-PD-trained models.)
 ![Pretrain_finetune](../etc/pretrain_finetune.png)

-### Step Scaling Rule
+### Scaling Rule

-The number of training steps scales with the **size of the CircuitNet dataset** according to the formula:
+The number of training steps and the batch size scale with the size of the CircuitNet dataset, following the formula:

 Steps ≈ 1.75 × sqrt(Dataset Size)